-- Perforation, or tear in the bowel wall (<1 in 2000 of cases) this may require an operation - Bleeding, this is more likely to occur when a polyp is removed.
-This may result in a repeat procedure or surgery. - Aspiration if there is insufficient fasting or excess stomach contents, there is a risk of the stomach contents going into the lungs.
+- Perforation, or tear in the bowel wall (<1 in 1000 cases) this may require an operation - Bleeding, this is more likely to occur when a polyp is removed.
+This may result in a repeat or alternate procedure at a cost. - Aspiration if there is insufficient fasting or excess stomach contents, there is a risk of the stomach contents going into the lungs.
 This may lead to pneumonia. - Failure to complete Rarely the procedure is unable to be performed due to inadequate bowel preparation or technical issues.
-This may require a repeat or alternative procedure. - Missed lesions no medical test is 100% accurate, there is a small chance of missed small polyps and cancers. - Death this is an extremely rare complication; but it is a potential risk with any procedure or anaesthetic.
+This may require a repeat or alternative procedure at a cost. - Missed lesions no medical test is 100% accurate, there is a small chance of missed small polyps and cancers. - Death this is an extremely rare complication; but it is a potential risk with any procedure or anaesthetic.

-If you have any questions regarding this information or the risks of procedure, please call (02) 6282 7788 and we can organise a consultation with one of our gastroenterologists.
+If you have any questions regarding this information or the risks of procedure, please call (02) 4723 0500 and we can organise a consultation with one of our endoscopists.